Designations Congruent with Things: Chapter 2

 Hermann wonders what has caught his attention amidst the logical progression of thoughts in chalk.

-It's possible the man is looking for some error, some unexplored application or implication that he's seen or intuited via the drift.
+It's possible the man is looking for some error, some unexplored application or implication that he's seen or intuited via the Drift.

-It's possible that Newton is seconds away from rewriting or reworking the entire thing without so much as a by-your-leave.
+It's possible Newton is seconds away from rewriting or reworking the entire thing without so much as a by-your-leave.

-It's possible that Newton's understanding of mathematics is now more nuanced, and he's mapping the borders of his borrowed biases, much as Hermann is struggling against opinions both foreign and familiar, none of which he can call his own with certainty.
+It's possible that Newton's understanding of mathematics is now more nuanced, and he's mapping the borders of his borrowed biases, much as Hermann is struggling against opinions foreign and familiar, none of which he can call his own with certainty.

 It's also possible Newton is staring at Hermann's mathematics because he's exquisitely distractible when exhausted.